Germantown, Philadelphia: Public schools

-Germantown is zoned to the School District of Philadelphia, as is all of Philadelphia.
+Germantown is zoned to the School District of Philadelphia.
 Public schools located in Germantown include the Anna L. Lingelbach School (K–8), the John B. Kelly School (K–6), the John Wister Elementary School (K–6), the Hill Freedman Middle School (6–8), the Theodore Roosevelt Middle School (7–8), the Fitler Academics Plus School (1–8), and the Martin Luther King High School (9–12).
 The Robert Fulton Elementary School and Germantown High School, a regional public high school located in Germantown, were both closed in 2013.